 Members are the one dimensional elements of a structure.
-Most commonly they are used to model beams, columns and struts under applied loads.
+Most commonly they are used to model beams, columns, braces, and struts:

 Members can be created (and edited) via the form, the datasheet, or by using mouse controls.
 To use mouse controls, click and drag from the starting node to the ending node, and release the left click button.

 To specify a member in SkyCiv Structural 3D simply provide values for:

 - Node A: The node where the member starts.
 Specified by the node number.

 - Node B: The node where the member ends.
 Specified by the node number.

 - Section ID: The cross section of the the member identified by its ID.